jssql1234/docs-sqlacc/docs/usage/purchase/general.md

 Instead of keying in a new document, you can transfer it from an existing Purchase Invoice or Cash Purchase document.

-All you have to do is RIGHT-CLICK at the "Purchase Return" title
+All you have to do is RIGHT-CLICK at the "Purchase Return" title.

 ![93](../../../static/img/getting-started/user-guide/purchase/jj93.png)